aces/Loris/SQL/modelingStandard.md

 - A **foreign key** constraint definition should contain `ON DELETE` and `ON UPDATE` clause.
 Do not rely on default behavior.

 #### Naming
-- Altrough not an enforced rules, recommandation for naming constraint are as follow:
+- Although not an enforced rules, recommandation for naming constraint are as follow:
   - The constraint name should be **specifically declared**.
   - The constraint name should be in **singular form**.
   - The constraint name should be of the **proper format**: